Zoooook/CookieClickerBot/README.md

 Dragon auras will only be set if the autoclicker and autobuyer are both active.

 buy('thingName') will set a user override to buy the thing you specify before most other buildings or upgrades.
 It activates the autobuyer, but reverts to its previous state after your override is bought.
-You can use this function multiple times to queue up multiple buys. stopBuying() clears this override.
+You can use this function multiple times to queue up multiple buys.
+You can see this list in the userBuy variable. stopBuying() clears this override.

 This add-on does not do ascensions or play mini-games.